The Circus, Bath

 The Circus is a historic ring of large townhouses in the city of Bath, Somerset, England, forming a circle with three entrances.
-Designed by architect John Wood, the Elder, it was built between 1754 and 1769, and is regarded as a pre-eminent example of Georgian architecture.
-The name comes from the Latin circus, meaning a ring, oval or circle.
-It has been designated as a Grade I listed building.
+Designed by architect John Wood, the Elder, it was built between 1754 and 1768, and is regarded as a pre-eminent example of Georgian architecture.
+"Circus" (Latin) means a ring, oval or circle in English.
+The construction has been designated as a Grade I listed building.

 The Circus is divided into three segments of equal length, with a lawn in the centre.
 Each segment faces one of the three entrances, ensuring a classical façade is always presented straight ahead.

 History

-The Circus, originally called King's Circus, was designed by the architect John Wood, the Elder.
+The Circus, originally called the King's Circus, was designed by the architect John Wood, the Elder.
 Convinced that Bath had been the principal centre of Druid activity in Britain, Wood surveyed Stonehenge, which has a diameter of 325 ft at the outer earth bank, and designed the Circus with a 318 ft diameter to mimic this.

 Wood died less than three months after the first stone was laid; his son, John Wood, the Younger, completed the project to his father's design.
 The initial leases for the south west segment were granted in 1755–1767, for the south east segment in 1762–1766, and for the north segment in 1764–1766.

 The Circus was part of John Wood the Elder's grand vision to recreate a classical Palladian architectural landscape for the city.
 Other projects included nearby Queen Square and the never-built Forum.
 The culmination of Wood's career, the Circus is considered his masterpiece.

-The painter Thomas Gainsborough lived in Number 17 between 1758 and 1774, using part of its space as his portrait studio.
+The painter Thomas Gainsborough lived in number 17 between 1758 and 1774, using part of its space as his portrait studio.
 Number 15 was home to Admiral Sir Richard Bickerton and his family in the first half of the 19th century.

-During the Bath Blitz of 25/26 April 1942, one of the Baedeker Blitz retaliatory raids on England following the RAF's raid on Lübeck, a bomb fell into the Circus, demolishing several of the houses.
+During the Bath Blitz of 25/26 April 1942, one of the Baedeker Blitz retaliatory raids on England following the Royal Air Force's raid on Lübeck, Germany, a bomb fell into the Circus, demolishing several of the houses.
 These have since been reconstructed in the original style.

-Architectural historian Dan Cruickshank selected the Circus as one of his five choices for the 2006 BBC television documentary series Britain's Best Buildings.
+Architectural historian Dan Cruickshank selected the Circus as one of his five choices for the 2002 BBC television documentary series Britain's Best Buildings.